 Four hours.
-Prerequisites: One year of college coursework and successful completion of course-work that satisfies Effective Communication SLOs A and B. This course surveys the historical development of modern China and Japan with some attention to the surrounding regions.
+Prerequisites: One year of college coursework.
+This course surveys the historical development of modern China and Japan with some attention to the surrounding regions.
 In addition to looking at the contributions of prominent individuals, the course addresses the role structural factors played in shaping the East Asian experience, including culture, modernization, industrialization, imperialism, war, depression, racism, and gender, with a focus on the differing responses of each civilization to westernization.
-Gen Ed: SW, Ql, EC-C